American Red Cross First Aid, CPR and AED Training

 About the American Red Cross

-The mission of the American Red Cross is to provide relief to victims of disaster and help people prevent, prepare for, and respond to emergencies.
+The mission of the American Red Cross is to prevent and alleviate human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.
+It provides relief to victims of disaster and helps people prevent, prepare for, and respond to emergencies.
 The Red Cross is not a government agency and it relies on donations of time, money, and blood to do its humanitarian work.

 A workplace first aid program is part of a comprehensive safety and health management system that includes first aid supplies and training in first aid and CPR.
 The Federal OSHA first aid standard (29 CFR 1910.151) generally requires employers to have people trained in first aid and to have adequate quantities of first aid supplies readily available.
 Employers are responsible for determining the need for additional types and quantities of first aid supplies and equipment unique to their workplace by reviewing their log of work-related injuries and illnesses and other records.